CodingLawyersClub/todo-instructions/README.md

     this.isFetchingToDos = false;
 });
 ```

 As you can see, we simply set the variable to `true` right before fetching.
 After the fetch as completed (after the `yield`, we set them back to `false`.
 Think of it like turning a light switch on to look for something in a room, and when you've found it, turning the light switch back off.

 Now, let's use them on our component.
 Go back to `Home/index.js`

-Where we pull off the `toDos` now we're also going to pull off one of our new variables, isFetchingToDos:
+Where we pull off the `toDos` now we're also going to pull off one of our new variables, `isFetchingToDos`:

 ```
 const { toDos, isFetchingToDos } = this.props.toDoStore;
 ```

 Great, now we have our loading variable.
-Like with our `toDos` `@observable`, our page will automatically watch the `isFetchingToDos` variable.
+Like with our `toDos` `@observable`, our page will automatically watch the `isFetchingToDos` variable and reload when it changes.
+In our case it's going to change when it's set from `false` to `true`.

-`<Table />` has some magic that will show a spinner when `isLoading` is set to `true` and hide the spinner when `isLoading` is set to `false`. `<Table />` should now look like this:
+`<Table />` has some magic that will show a spinner when `isLoading` is set to `true` and hide the spinner when `isLoading` is set to `false`.
+Let's put that to use by passing `isFetchingToDos` into `isLoading`. `<Table />` should now look like this:

 ```
 <Table